particle-iot/docs/src/content/reference/device-os/firmware.md

 Particle.publish("t", String::format("%.2f",temperature), NO_ACK);  // make sure to convert to const char * or String
 ```

+On Gen 2 cellular devices (Electron, E Series) and all Gen 3 devices (Argon, Boron, B Series SoM, Tracker):

 *`NO_ACK` flag*

 Unless specified otherwise, events sent to the cloud are sent as a reliable message.
-The Electron waits for
+The device waits for
 acknowledgement from the cloud that the event has been received, resending the event in the background up to 3 times before giving up.

 The `NO_ACK` flag disables this acknowledge/retry behavior and sends the event only once.
 This reduces data consumption per event, with the possibility that the event may not reach the cloud.

 For example, the `NO_ACK` flag could be useful when many events are sent (such as sensor readings) and the occasional lost event can be tolerated.

-{{/if}} {{!-- has-udp-cloud --}}
+{{note op="end"}}
 ---